-Bruce Vaughn teaches "Imagineering: The Art and Process of Entertainment Design” in the Department of Theater.
-He serves as the co-executive leader of Walt Disney Imagineering (WDI), the creative delivery arm of Walt Disney Parks and Resorts, in partnership with Chief Design and Project Delivery Executive Craig Russell.
-In his role, Vaughn leads the integrated creative teams of WDI, Walt Disney Creative Entertainment and WDI Research and Development to drive excellence in product development and innovation.
-His responsibilities span theme park attractions and special effects, innovative theater experiences, and new business opportunities that leverage invented and emerging technologies.
+Vaughn was previously Chief Creative Executive, Walt Disney Imagineering for The Walt Disney Company.
+In this role, he led the integrated creative teams of Walt Disney Imagineering (WDI), Disney’s Creative Entertainment (DCE) and WDI Research and Development to drive excellence in product development and innovation.
+The scope of Vaughn’s responsibilities included theme park attractions and special effects, innovative theater experiences, and new business opportunities that leverage invented and emerging technologies.

-Vaughn joined WDI as a senior technical specialist.
-He spent time as a writer for Theme Park Productions and associate media producer for the renovation of Spaceship Earth at Epcot.
-Since then, he has been involved in disciplines across The Walt Disney Company, including feature animation, television, theatrical, music, Internet, consumer products and location-based entertainment.
+Vaughn joined Walt Disney Imagineering in 1993 as a senior technical specialist.
+In order to gain experience in various aspects of the WDI process, Vaughn spent time working as a writer for Theme Park Productions and was associate media producer for the renovation of Spaceship Earth at Epcot.
+Since then, Vaughn has been involved in many efforts that cross over the various divisions of The Walt Disney Company, including Feature Animation, Television, Theatrical, Music, Internet, Consumer Products and Location-Based Entertainment.

-Prior to joining WDI, Vaughn worked on the technical staff at Associates & Ferren in New York for five years where he contributed to the development and execution of special effects for various media projects.
-He has received screen credits on several feature films, including Star Trek V: The Final Frontier (assistant camera, live action effects unit) and Imposter (future-technology consultant).
+Prior to joining WDI, Vaughn worked on the technical staff of Bran Ferren’s company, Associates & Ferren, in East Hampton, New York for five years where he contributed to the development and execution of special effects for various media projects.
+Vaughn has received several screen credits for feature films, including Star Trek V: The Final Frontier (1989) and Imposter (2001).

-Vaughn graduated cum laude from Colgate University in 1988 with a major in English literature and a minor in art history.
+Vaughn graduated cum laude from Colgate University in 1988 with a bachelor of arts degree in English literature and a minor in art history.